c0dycode/BL-AutoexecDLL/README.md

 # Installation:
 - Manually renaming :
-    In your "Borderlands 2\Binaries\Win32"-folder find your current "steam_api.dll".
+    In your "Borderlands 2\Binaries\Win32"-folder find your current "PhysXExtensions.dll".
-    Rename it to "steam_api_org.dll" (exactly like that, because we're going to forward calls meant for that dll to it.
+    Rename it to "PhysXExtensions_org.dll" (exactly like that, because we're going to forward calls meant for that dll to it.
 It's also case sensitive, so double check.)

-    Then copy one of the included "steam_api.dll"'s into that folder, depending on what features you want.
+    Then copy one of the included "PhysXExtensions.dll"'s into that folder, depending on what features you want.

 - create "autoexec.txt" in the Binaries-folder where your patch-file is in and put "exec YOURPATCHFILENAME.txt" inside.